bhaskargogs/pandemic-affected-tracker/additional_questions.md

 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?

-**Ans**: I spent a total of 4 days on the coding test.
+**Ans**: I spent a total of 40 hours on the coding test.
 If I had more time, I would have done the following:

  ```
  (a) I would have added a zip code which could deduce the district based on it